 Change in the culture

-Over the past 30 years, the cultural differences of the great middle class in Costa Rica have changed quite a bit, I assume due to travel, internet, student exchanges and jobs abroad.
-The young and well educated people of Costa Rica now have a different mindset and they’re much more independent than they ever were.
+Over the past 30 years, the cultural differences of the great middle class in Costa Rica have changed quite a bit, I assume due to travel, the internet, student exchanges, and jobs abroad.
+The young and well-educated people of Costa Rica now have a different mindset and they’re much more independent than they ever were.
 Studying is more affordable than it was in our time.
 Now kids do 2 or 3 careers and can’t get a job.
-Others see what’s going on and say “why bother”.
+Others see what’s going on and say “why bother”?

 Car payments and credit card debt